Cray-HPE/uan-product-stream/docs/portal/developer-portal/installation_prereqs/Configure_the_BMC_for_UANs_with_iLO.md

 1. Create the SSH tunnel necessary to access the BMC web GUI interface.

-    a.
-Find the IP or hostname for a UAN.
+   1. Find the IP or hostname for a UAN.

-    b.
-Create an SSH tunnel to the UAN BMC.
+   2. Create an SSH tunnel to the UAN BMC.
 Run the following command on an external system.

       In the following example, `UAN_MGMT` is the UAN iLO interface host name or IP address. `NCN` is the host name or IP address of a non-compute node on the system.
 This example assumes that `NCN` allows port forwarding. `USER` will usually be `root`.

       ```bash
       $ ssh -L 8443:UAN_MGMT:443 USER@NCN
       ```

-    c.
-Wait for SSH to establish the connection.
+   3. Wait for SSH to establish the connection.

 2. Open https://127.0.0.1:8443 in web browser on the NCN to access the BMC web GUI.